Psychotria capensis (Eckl.) Vatke

 Logania capensis, Grumilea capensis, Grumilea cymosa, Grumilea globosa, Grumilea oblanceolata, Psychotria capensis subsp. capensis, Psychotria capensis var. capensis, Psychotria eckloniana, Psychotria zambesiana, Uragoga capensis, Uragoga zambesiana

 Bloom Time: Spring to midsummer

-Psychotria capensis is an evergreen shrub or small tree, up to 26 feet (8 m) tall, with a slender stem, horizontal branches and pale brown bark.
-The leaves are shiny, light to dark green above and paler below, smooth and leathery.
-They are fairly large, up to 6 inches (15 cm) long, up to 2.4 inches (6 cm) wide, elliptic to obovate, opposite and often drooping.
-Golden yellow flowers are borne in flattish, terminal, branched heads up to 3.2 inches (8 cm) in diameter from spring to midsummer.
-The flowers are followed in late summer to winter by large, flat clusters of pea-sized, shiny yellow fruits ripening to red or black.
+Psychotria capensis is an evergreen shrub or small tree with a slender stem, horizontal branches, and pale brown bark.
+It grows up to 26 feet (8 m) tall.
+Leaves are shiny light to dark green above and paler below, smooth and leathery.
+They are elliptic to obovate, opposite, often drooping, up to 6 inches (15 cm) long and up to 2.4 inches (6 cm) wide.
+From spring to midsummer, golden yellow flowers are borne in flattish terminal branched heads up to 3.2 inches (8 cm) in diameter.
+In late summer to winter, the flowers are followed by large flat clusters of pea-sized shiny yellow fruits ripening to red or black.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Hot Lips grows where the soil is rich and humid from leaf litter, moist, and sheltered from the most powerful sun rays by upper story trees.
 Interior growers turn to plants from around the world to add exotic touches to the home.
 Hot Lips plant fits the bill but requires a tropical environment.
 For this reason, it is mostly a collector's plant for much of the United States.